 Loss of or significant restrictions on the use of particular types of underwriting criteria, such as credit scoring, or other data or methodologies, in the pricing and underwriting of our products could reduce our future profitability.
 Our underwriting profitability depends in large part on our ability to competitively price our products at a level that will adequately compensate us for the risks assumed.
 As a result, risk selection and pricing through the application of actuarially sound and segmented underwriting criteria is critical.
 However, laws or regulations, or judicial or administrative findings, could significantly curtail the use of particular types of underwriting criteria.
 For example, we may use credit scoring as a factor in pricing decisions where allowed by state law.
-Some consumer groups and/or regulators have alleged that the use of credit scoring violates the law by discriminating against persons belonging to a protected class and are calling for the prohibition or restrictions on the use of credit scoring in underwriting and pricing.
-A variety of other underwriting criteria and other data or methodologies used in personal and commercial insurance have been and continue to be criticized by regulators, government agencies, consumer groups or individuals on similar or other grounds.
+Some consumer groups and/or regulators have alleged that the use of credit scoring in underwriting and pricing.
+A variety of other underwriting criteria and other data or methodologies used in personal and commercial insurance have been and continue to be criticized by regulators, government agencies, consumer groups or individuals on similar or other grounds, such as the impact of external data sources, algorithms and predictive models on protected classes of customers.
 Resulting regulatory actions or litigation could result in negative publicity and/or generate adverse rules or findings, such as curtailing the use of important underwriting criteria, or other data or methodologies, each of which could adversely affect our future profitability.